fxfn/inject/readme.md

 | --------- | ----------- | -------- |
 | `type: Type<T>` | The type of the dependency to inject. | - |
 | `tag?: string` | The tag to use for the injection. | ✅ |

+## limitations

+- No support for parameter decorators.
+- Limited API support.

+## contributing

+PRs welcome, as long as they don't require adding dependencies to the project.